zubain86/Spring_mvc/README.md

 This annotation is used to assign the request parameter to the variables in the method formal parameters Syntax = @RequestParam(“name”)

-Also, ModelAndView is also used for accepting parameters and setting view.
+Also, ModelAndView is also used for accepting client data and setting view.